heavyai/heavydb/README.md

 `conda activate omnisci-dev`
 `bash scripts/conda/build-install-all.sh`

 By default, tests are not included in the build.
-To include tests use:
+To build (only) tests use:

 `RUN_TESTS=1 bash scripts/conda/build-install-all.sh`

+To build & run tests in a conda environment launch:

+`RUN_TESTS=2 bash scripts/conda/build-install-all.sh`

 For debug build use (default is Release):